cnizzardini/cakephp-swagger-bake/README.md

 - Swagger uses your existing swagger.yml as a base for adding additional paths and schema.
 - Generates JSON based on the OpenAPI 3 specification.
 I am still working on implementing the full spec.
 - All Schemas and Paths generated must have the following in your CakePHP Application:
-  - App\Model\Entity class
+  - App\Model\Entity class (for schemas only)
   - App\Controller class
   - Must be a valid route
-  - Entity attributes must not be marked as hidden to be included
+  - Entity attributes must not be marked as hidden to be included (for schemas only)
 - SwaggerBake has been developed for application/json and has not been tested with application/xml.

 ## Supported Versions